 Saint Joseph was designated a historic district in 1991.
 The Saint Joseph Historic Neighborhood Foundation (SJHNF), a 501(c)(3) non-profit entity, was established in 2002 to facilitate fundraising for neighborhood improvement projects.
 Our focus is the improvement of our neighborhood for present and future residents and it's contribution to the greater downtown Indianapolis community.

-The SJHNF board is comprised of volunteer members of the Saint Joseph Historic neighborhood Association (SJHNA) Board of Directors.
+The SJHNF board is comprised of volunteer members of the Saint Joseph Historic Neighborhood Association (SJHNA) Board of Directors.

 Join us, and contribute to making St. Joseph a wonderful place to call home.
-Individual / Family Memberships are $10 and Business Memberships are $25.

 The St. Joe Neighborhood is part of the Rethink 65/70 Coalition urging the City of Indianapolis, INDOT, the Governor's Office, and state legistlators to support the development of an independent, comprehensive, objective, expert-led study of the feasibility, cost, and community benefits of alternatives to simply expanding the existing downtown interstate.